bookofproofs/bookofproofs.github.io/_sources/history/18th-century/stewart-dugald.md

 title: Stewart (2), Dugald
 born: 1753
 died: 1823
-keywords: Dugald Stewart, mathematics, moral philosophy, Edinburgh University, Elements of the Philosophy of the Human Mind, British Empiricism, history of mathematics
+keywords: dugald stewart,stewart
-description: Dugald Stewartwas a mathematician and moral philosopher at Edinburgh University, whose works spanned British Empiricism, mathematics and history.
+description: Dugald Stewart was a Scottish mathematician who also worked in moral philosophy and held chairs in both these subjects at Edinburgh University.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---